 Is it possible to create a machine that has intelligence indistinguishable from that of man’s?

 If possible, what developments in machine learning and artificial intelligence are needed to reach this state?

+How about the moral issues?

 I hope that through understanding both ancient and modern texts, as well as recent technical developments in AI, I will be able to glean better insight onto these questions.
 My current position holds that we will be able to reach a point of human-like artificial intelligence, although I am not necessarily convinced that the singularity is as near as 2045, as Kurzweil suggests.